Edu92337/CodeForces/README.md

-# Resoluções Codeforces
+# Codeforces Solutions

-## Descrição
+## Description
-Este repositório contém as minhas soluções para problemas do Codeforces.
-Os códigos estão organizados por número de problema e nível de dificuldade.
+This repository contains my solutions to Codeforces problems.
+The codes are organized by problem number and difficulty level.

-## Estrutura
+## Structure
-- Cada arquivo tem o nome no formato `[numero-do-problema][nivel].extensão` (ex: `123A.py`).
+- Each file is named in the format `[problem-number][level].extension` (e.g., `123A.py`).
-- Os problemas mais difíceis são organizados em pastas específicas.
+- The most challenging problems are organized into specific folders.

-## Tecnologias
+## Technologies
-- Linguagens usadas: C++, Python.
+- Languages used: C++, Python.